djsprenk/set-explorer/README.md

 # VirtualDJ Analysis

-Scirpts & projects around analysis of VirtualDJ databse.
+Scripts & projects around analysis of VirtualDJ datable.

 ## Quickstart

-Unpack the contents of a VirtualDJ database export into `vdj-epxort`.
+Unpack the contents of a VirtualDJ database export into `vdj-export`.
 The program expects a `database.xml` file as an immediate child to `vdj-export`.

 From the project directory, scripts to run: